weathertrader/heartRateAlert/README.md

 bin/kafka-console-producer.sh --bootstrap-server localhost:9092 --topic test_from_master
 message from master on test_from_master bin/kafka-console-producer.sh --bootstrap-server localhost:9092 --topic test_from_slave
-message from master on test_from_master
+message from master on test_from_slave
 ```

 And consume from master or from slave